filecoin-project/filecoin-docs/smart-contracts/fundamentals/aggregated-deal-making.md

 1. Simultaneously, the aggregator aggregates indexed data segments (based on specs [here](https://github.com/filecoin-project/FIPs/discussions/512)).
 It runs the proofing library and generates PoDSI proofs for each sub-piece pCID, storing them in an off-chain database.
 1. The aggregator uses [programmatic deal-making]([url](https://docs.filecoin.io/smart-contracts/programmatic-storage/direct-deal-making)) or [manual deal-making](https://lotus.filecoin.io/tutorials/lotus/store-and-retrieve/store-data/) to make storage deals with storage providers for the aggregated larger CAR file.
 1. Storage Providers download the aggregated CAR file and publish storage deals.
-1. Clients can query a proofing endpoint provided by the aggregator (example [here](https://docs.lighthouse.storage/lighthouse-1/filecoin-virtual-machine/section-a), which will look up the sub-piece CID (pCID) in the database and return the PoDSI proof, aggregated CID, and associated deal ID.
+1. Clients can query a proofing endpoint provided by the aggregator, which will look up the sub-piece CID (pCID) in the database and return the PoDSI proof, aggregated CID, and associated deal ID.
 1. Clients can use the sub-piece pCID for on-chain verification with the aggregation smart contract, which will verify the Merkle proof to ensure the sub-piece pCID (CommPc) matches the piece CID (CommPa) of the associated deal ID.

 [Lighthouse.storage](https://www.lighthouse.storage/) is the first aggregator platform available.
-You can find their docs on how to utilize their SDK for the above process [here](https://docs.lighthouse.storage/lighthouse-1/filecoin-virtual-machine/section-a#step-3-understanding-podsi-getting-the-podsi-for-your-file).
+You can find their [docs on how to utilize their SDK for the above process](https://docs.lighthouse.storage/).

 <img width="800" alt="Aggregation off-chain" src="https://github.com/filecoin-project/filecoin-docs/assets/113331491/47691259-5665-43c7-bea6-79ed2b453f86">